barrettotte/fpga-morse-uart/README.md

-# fpga-dev-vscode
+# fpga-morse-uart

-Simple FPGA development workflow with VS Code.

-The goal of this workflow is to avoid opening Vivado GUI.
+Receives ASCII over UART, echo it back, and output as morse code beeps.

-The example in this repo is a simple 1Hz LED blink using Basys 3 Artix-7 board (XC7A35TCPG236-1).
+Uses Basys 3 Artix-7 board (XC7A35TCPG236-1).

 ## Development

-This assumes Windows with WSL is used for FPGA development, it is required to use GTKWave.

-### Requirements
+Requirements:
 - WSL
 - Vivado 2024.1+
-- GTKWave
+- GTKWave (in WSL)

 Verify Vivado is installed and its binaries (`xilinx/Vivado/2024.1/bin`) are in system path with `vivado -version`.
 Also, verify GTKWave is installed on WSL with `wsl -e gtkwave --version`.